 - Surgery may consist of a pneumonectomy, lobectomy, or segmentectomy where all or part of the lung is removed.
 In some instances, the nearby lymph nodes may be removed for observation also.

 - Chemotherapy is a systemic therapy that uses anti-cancer drugs to kill or stop the growth of cancer cells

-- External beam uses localized high energy radiation beams to eliminate cancer cells and keep them from growing
+- External beam is a treatment option that uses localized high energy radiation beams to eliminate cancer cells and keep them from growing.

 - Brachytherapy uses a radioactive substance, usually in the form of seeds which are placed directly into or near the cancer which helps to shrink the tumor.

 - Other therapies can include radiofrequency ablation, photodynamic therapy, laser therapy, and stent placement.